The United States of America Was the Greatest Country in the World

 We are a divided nation, and I have never felt this to be truer than now.
 Groups divided, people’s illegal, immoral, frightening behavior exposed.
 It’s all right there for us to see.
 It is not a time to ignore this, but it is a time for us to heal, and take action.
 Look inward and think about what you have to do.

-Personally, one step I know that I need to do is to educate myself.
+Personally, one step I know that I need to take is to educate myself.
 I have never been interested in politics, but I have a very clear sense of what is right and what is wrong.
 What is happening right now is wrong.
 More hate and anger will not help the situation.

 I must become more involved, because everything that happened happened on my watch.
 It happened on your watch, too.